thomsonreuters/eessi-as4.net/README.md

 - Support for OASIS BDX Service Metadata Publishers (SMP) dynamic discovery
 - Allow windows service MSH be installed as MSI and be controlled with system tray
 - Allow user messages be matched with receiving pmodes were the pmode defines more party ids than the message
+- Allow dynamic discovery based on sender party from submit, sending pmode or AS4 message for forwarding scenario's
+- Support for internal journal logging to track down operations executed on the message (compress/decompress, signing/verify, encrypt/decrypt)
 - Support for sending and receiving bundled message units
 - Configurable submit payload retrieval path location
 - Configurable pull authorization map path location